-All Full-Time status employees and elected officials, Administrators, Department Heads. (in accordance with the desires of the board of Trustees). can be covered by the group medical and life insurance program provided by the Township unless the employee opts not to accept coverage.
-For insurance information please contact the Township Fiscal Officer
+All Full-Time status employees and elected officials, Administrators, Elected officials Assistant, Department Heads. (in accordance with the desires of the board of Trustees) can be covered by the group medical and life insurance program provided by the Township unless the employee opts not to accept coverage.
+For insurance information please contact the Township Fiscal Officer.